wojciech-kulik/xcodebuild.nvim/README.md

 # 🛠️ xcodebuild.nvim

-A plugin that lets you move your iOS, iPadOS and macOS apps development to Neovim.
-It supports most of Xcode actions that are required to work with a project, including device selection, building, launching, and testing.
+A plugin designed to let you migrate your iOS, iPadOS, and macOS app development to Neovim.
+It provides all essential actions for development, including building, launching, and testing.

 ![Xcodebuild Testing](./media/testing.png)